 Freelancing, however, isn’t just limited to just web development, from language translators, travel writers to marketers, the options are endless.
 Virtual Assistants aka VA’s are getting popular.
 You can pretty much freelance with any skill.
 I still freelance as an SEO for startups as a side hustle.

 Pick a skill and sharpen it, get so good at it that people are begging you to work for them.

-You can get a free month of Skillshare premium, a platform where you can take unlimited classes and learn any skill from web dev to graphic design!
+You can get 2 free months of Skillshare premium, a platform where you can take unlimited classes and learn any skill from web dev to graphic design!
 Click here to get 2 months of SkillShare for FREE!

 Okay now that you are good at a skill, how do you get a client?
 Here you have 2 options.

 - There are sites on the internet where you can list what you are good at and pitch to potential clients.
 Here are 2 highly popular marketplaces: Upwork, Fiverr.
 There is high competition here and that drives the payout down in most cases.
 But it’s a good starting point for most people to build a portfolio.

 - NETWORK, NETWORK, NETWORK.
 Are you a writer?
-Get into Facebook groups of books and also of writers and network.
+Get into Facebook groups of books and also of writers and networks.
 Don’t be a spammer.
 Network and form actual human connections.